Kurento/kurento/source/tutorials/java/tutorial-1-helloworld.rst

 Let's get started
 =================

+Kurento provides to developers a **Kurento Java Client** to control **Kurento Server**.
+This client library can be used in any kind of Java
+application: Server Side Web, Desktop, Android, etc. It is compatible with any framework like Java EE, Spring, Play, Vert.x, Swing, JavaFX, etc.

-We are going to learn how to create Kurento applications with examples.
+We are going to learn how to use the Kurento Java Client with examples.
 The *hello world* demo is one of the simplest web application you can create with Kurento.
 It is a `WebRTC`:term: communication in mirror.
 The following picture shows an screenshot of this demo running in a web browser: